Mid-Atlantic Planning Collaboration

 MAPC Webinar Series

 APA Virginia is thrilled to help in hosting webinars in the MAPC Webinar Series.
-Stay tuned for more information about upcoming webinars in 2025!
+Please see the 2026 schedule below.
+Additional details will be provided closer to the webinar dates.

 Prior presentations in the Mid-Atlantic Planning Collaboration's webinar series are available through the Collaboration's YouTube page.
 Offerings may be available for CM credits - review the comments section for the CM event number and the duration of the credits' validity.